ibrahim-sowunmi/ibs-site/content/posts/What-is-a-solution-engineer.md

 ### Skills needed for the job?

 You need to be a solid communicator.
-Able to actively listen to customers requirements, build a complex solution and simply commmunicated those same requirements back to the customer in a language that they understand and your audience will vary greatly.
+Able to actively listen to customers requirements, build a complex solution and simply commmunicate those same requirements back to the customer in a language that they understand.
+Your audience will vary greatly in ability to understand.

 ### Don't you have to be a bussin technical programmer?